SaahilK-123/Data-Systems-Project/README.md

 The FastAPI backend is deployed on [Render](https://render.com) after being complied into a Docker image.
 The Frontend application is deployed on [Streamlit Community Cloud](https://etl-tutorial.streamlit.app) (Python version) and [Vercel](https://etl-tutorial.vercel.app) (HTML version).
 The purpose of this application is to show different data privileges for different users: Data Manager and Employee where the manager has more data access while the employee can only access personal information.

-- The username and password for manager are: manager1 - managerpass
+- The username and password for manager are: admin - admin123
-- There are 3 employees base on the SQL data: ann, bob, and john with the same password 1234
+- There is 1 employee base on the SQL data: crypto_user with the password user1234

 Please follow the [Tutorial Videos](https://www.youtube.com/watch?v=yIflPdERBvY&list=PL5WVbgdMDtS0rBQzayZnYlnIDHHyEAYxy) for project set up and implementation